a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/npcs.md

 based on which direction they were told to walk in and which direction they are facing.
 The NPC must have those animations defined in order to use this method.

 These methods are very useful in scripts, but manipulating an NPC can be done outside of these methods as well if some special logic is necessary.

+NPCs have the option to override the base NPC class's a `performAction` method.
+This can essentially be treated as a normal entity's `update` method cycle, however it is implemented in this way to allow a script to "lock" the NPC while it is executing.
+For example, the bug NPC's `performAction` method tells the bug to continuously walk back and forth.
+This method should be used for having NPCs behave in a certain way without the need for something to trigger it (e.g. having the NPC walk around), while an `interactScript` should be used to have an NPC behave in a certain way after they are spoken to (e.g. showing text in the textbox).